viniciusgerevini/godot-aseprite-wizard/README.md

 | Only include visible layers | If selected it only includes in the image file the layers visible in Aseprite.
 If not selected, all layers are exported, regardless of visibility.|
 | Sheet type | Algorithm to create spritesheet.
 Options: columns, horizontal, vertical, packed.
 Default: Packed|
 | Sheet column | Only applied when sheet type is "columns".
 Defines the number of columns in the spritesheet.
 If "0", packed algorithm is used.
 Default: 12.
+| Frame padding | Padding in pixels to add around each frame.
+This can help deal with textures bleeding across frames.
+Default: 0.
 | Animation / Round FPS | When selected, animation FPS is rounded to next integer.
 Default: true.|

 ###### SpriteFrames split by layer